Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/java-lang/Button_And_LEDs.rst

     :height: 180px
 .. |res-10k| image:: ../_static/imgs/res-10K-hori.png
 .. |button-small| image:: ../_static/imgs/button-small.jpg

 .. note::

-    Please Note: In the code "button" represents switch action.
+    In the code "button" represents switch action.

 Component knowledge
 ================================================================

 Push Button Switch
 ----------------------------------------------------------------

 This type of Push Button Switch has 4 pins (2 Pole Switch).
 Two pins on the left are connected, and both left and right sides are the same per the illustration:

     .. image:: ../_static/imgs/button-small-img-sch.jpg
+        :align: center

 When the button on the switch is pressed, the circuit is completed (your project is Powered ON).